team8626/team8626_javacoding/Example2/readme.md

-## More Complex "Robot"
+### More Complex Robot
-    Drivebase
-    Arm
+    add ArmSimple.java: Simple arm with only one joint

 ## Problems
-    We don't know who is "talking"
-        --> Example3: Inheritance
+    We don't know who is "talking" information can be confusing --> Example3: Inheritance